Machine Learning in Orbit Estimation: a Survey: Orbit Determination

-More recently, the non-linearity of the problem as been tackled through the use of machine learning and data-driven techniques.
-Hartikainen et al. \cite{Hartikainen2012} used Latent Force Models (LFMs) to combine the dynamic system with a more freely defined measurement component, implementing Gaussian Processes to model measurement noise, and using a machine learning approach to define the covariance structure of the Gaussian Process \cite{alvarez2019,sarkka2019}.
-This method improves upon the Kalman Filter by removing the uncorrelated white noise assumption and replacing it by a time-varying GP.
-In \cite{Sharma2015}, it is presented a general approach to OD using distribution regression.
+More recently, the problem's non-linearity has been tackled through machine learning and data-driven techniques.
+Hartikainen et al.~\cite{Hartikainen2012} used Latent Force Models (LFMs) to combine the dynamic system with a more freely defined measurement component, implementing Gaussian Processes (GP) to model measurement noise and using a machine learning approach to define the covariance structure of the Gaussian Process~\cite{alvarez2019,sarkka2019}.
+This method improves on the Kalman Filter by removing the uncorrelated white noise assumption and replacing it with a time-varying GP.
+A different method uses Physics Informed Neural Networks (PINN) to incorporate physical knowledge into the optimization process of the Neural Network~\cite{pinnsProposed}.
+This approach has been applied to the circular restricted three-body problem \cite{ghilardi} and data from cislunar objects \cite{scorsoglio2023physics}.
+In~\citet{Sharma2015}, it is presented a general approach to OD using distribution regression~\cite{szabo2016learning}.
 It is shown that under a known and continuous dynamic system, with known spacecraft characteristics and observable orbital parameters, there is a possible mapping from the probability distribution of the observed samples to the orbital parameters.
-This method can be used either to estimate the posterior distribution of the orbital parameters based on full batch observations, or to identify the ID of the spacecraft associated with each sample.
-In \cite{Sharma2018}, Sharma extends this work and presents a method for collaborative and non-collaborative orbit classification, by estimating the probability of each sample to represent the distribution associated with its ID.
-This technique is particularly useful to to identify satellites with identical Radio Frequency (RF) transmissions or very close orbits, but was not extended to more than 2 spacecrafts.
-The distribution regression approach was also followed in \cite{Jiang2021}, extending the process to observations from more than one Ground Station (GS).
+This method can be used either to estimate the posterior distribution of the orbital parameters based on full batch observations or to identify the ID of the spacecraft associated with each sample.
+In~\cite{Sharma2018}, Sharma extends this work and presents a method for collaborative and non-collaborative orbit classification by estimating the probability of each sample to represent the distribution associated with its ID.
+This technique is particularly useful to to identify satellites with identical Radio Frequency (RF) transmissions or very close orbits that were not extended to more than two spacecraft.
+The distribution regression approach was also followed in~\citet{Jiang2021}, extending the process to observations from more than one Ground Station (GS).

+Different authors~\cite{Terejanu2008,DeMars2013,Horwood2011} independently presented an improvement over the current methods for OD by using Gaussian Mixture Models (GMMs) to model the estimated distribution.
+A Gaussian Mixture model is a mixture distribution created by combining multiple Gaussian distributions, as represented in \eqref{eq:gmm}: